Philip Sessarego: Later life and death

-Death

-In January 2009, Philip Sessarego's badly decomposed body was found in a rented Antwerp garage where he had been covertly living for several months.
+In November 2008, Philip Sessarego's badly decomposed body was found in a rented Antwerp garage where he had been covertly living for several months.
 He was 55 years of age.
 The cause of death was conjectured to be from the effects of accidental carbon monoxide poisoning.
 His body was subsequently cremated, and its ashes buried in the graveyard of St. Martin's Church, in Hereford.

 Personal life

-Sessarego married in 1977, the marriage producing a son and a daughter.
-A television documentary about his life and family relationships, entitled My Father the Mercenary was produced in 2009.
+Sessarego married in 1977, the marriage producing his only daughter Claire and his first of three sons, Paul.
+He later had son Alexander by his second marriage to Virginia, and finally son Lucas was born to his partner Nicole.
+He had left Virginia whilst she was pregnant to start a life in Antwerp with Nicole and their son.
+A television documentary about his life and family relationships, entitled My Father the Mercenary, was produced in 2009.